Salt-RASOR/clean-relay/README.md

 - A Vercel deployment site for external deployment
 - A Supabase project with the following:
   - A PostgreSQL database for storing strings and numbers
-  - A Supabase storage for files (images) with full public access for viewing
+  - A Supabase storage folder for files (images) with full public access for viewing
-  - A Supabase authentication service
+  - A Supabase authentication service activated
 - Google Maps API keys:
   - A public key with the Maps Javascript API enabled
   - A private key with the Geocoding API enabled